flybywiresim/docs/docs/beginner-guide/descent.md

     Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 - __ILS__<br/>
   The Instrument Landing System (ILS) is one of several modern forms of helping an aircraft during its final approach to land even in not optimal weather situations.
-ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the final appraoch fix down to a minimum at which the pilots need perform the final landing sequence visually.
+ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the final approach fix down to a minimum at which the pilots need perform the final landing sequence visually.
   Modern airlines like the A320 are even able to use the ILS to land fully automatically as long as the runway's ILS supports it.

     Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)